Stocks gain on ECB stimulus hopes, U.S. economic data

 Brent crude fell 15 cents to settle at $102.50 a barrel.
 U.S. crude rose 51 cents to settle at $93.86 per barrel.

-(Additional reporting by Nigel Stephenson and Francesco Canepa in London and Karen Brettell in New York; Editing by Dan Grebler and Leslie Adler)
+(Additional reporting by Nigel Stephenson in London and Karen Brettell in New York; Editing by Dan Grebler and Leslie Adler)